Ensures your marriage meets the legal requirements in Australia.

 Yes - provided you meet the relevant criteria and provide the necessary documentation.

-You must provide relevant ID documentation, be at least 18 years of age, sign a statutory declaration stating you are not already married and there is no other legal impediment to your marriage, plus fulfill a few more legal requirements.
+You must provide relevant ID documentation, be at least 18 years of age, sign a statutory declaration of no legal impediment to marriage.
 For more information, please read the Legal Requirements for Marriage in Australia.

 Yes - you can apply for a shortening of time under specific circumstances.